 When you opt for a 'pencil style' carry bag, the one area of performance where it must deliver is the weight - they have to be super light, otherwise the object of the exercise is defeated and you might as well have a full on stand bag.

+At just 2.2lbs the Titleist Premium carry bag is certainly that.
 If we had one reservation, that would be the mini, rather than full length, legs and the lack of rigidity.
 Of course, you know what you're getting with these before you buy - and it may be that's a feature you actually like, as they allow you to pop the bag down and move around quickly - but some golfers may prefer the longer legs, or at least a sturdier 'spine' and base.

+What this does mean is that you will find yourself bending down and picking up your clubs a lot - which might end up frustrating some.
 However, the flip side of 'traditional' legs is the additional weight, and you have to take into account the Titleist Premium carry bag is one very light, easy-to-carry offering - so it's really just a trade off to consider.